ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ## Transformer Architectures

+In the previous sections, we introduced the general Transformer architecture and explored how these models can solve various tasks.
+Now, let’s take a closer look at the three main architectural variants of Transformer models and understand when to use each one.
+Then, we looked at how those architectures are applied to different language tasks.

+In this section, we’re going to dive deeper into the three main architectural variants of Transformer models and understand when to use each one.

+Remember that most Transformer models use one of three architectures: encoder-only, decoder-only, or encoder-decoder (sequence-to-sequence).
+Understanding these differences will help you choose the right model for your specific task.

 ### Encoder models

 Encoder models use only the encoder of a Transformer model.
 At each stage, the attention layers can access all the words in the initial sentence.
-These models are often characterized as having “bi-directional” attention, and are often called auto-encoding models.
+These models are often characterized as having “bi-directional” attention, and are often called *auto-encoding* models.

 The pretraining of these models usually revolves around somehow corrupting a given sentence (for instance, by masking random words in it) and tasking the model with finding or reconstructing the initial sentence.